Improved analytical bounds on delivery times of long-distance entanglement: Introduction

 Knowledge of the time that quantum repeater schemes take to deliver entanglement is highly relevant, for several reasons.
-Most evidently, the delivery rate should be sufficiently high for the application.
+Most evidently, the entanglement should be delivered sufficiently fast for the application.
 Secure communication over video, for example, requires transmission rates of at least hundreds of kbits per second \cite{schmidt2016mbps}.
 Furthermore, for the repeater proposals which make use of quantum memories and do not rely on error correcting codes, i.e. the ones that are closest to experimental reach, the delivery time influences the quality of the produced entanglement.
 The reason for this is that in these schemes, an entangled pair that is generated often needs to wait for another pair before the scheme can continue, and decoheres in memory while waiting.
-In addition, some memory types suffer from effects which are effectively time-dependent, such as noise which is induced each time the quantum processor attempts to generate remote entanglement \cite{kalb2018dephasing}, while for others the probability of extracting the state degrades over time \cite{askarani2020frequency}.
+In addition, some memory types suffer from effects which are effectively time-dependent.
+For instance, noise on carbon spins in nitrogen-vacancy centres which is induced each time ones attempts to generate remote entanglement \cite{kalb2018dephasing}.
+Another example is the decrease of the probability of extracting the state from an atomic-ensemble based quantum memory \cite{askarani2020frequency}.
 Thus, the quality of the produced entanglement is a function of the time its generation takes.
 This implies that knowledge of the delivery time is crucial for assessing the viability of schemes for long-distance entanglement distribution using near-term hardware.

 Analysis of the delivery time is generally challenging for the entanglement-distribution schemes that are closest to experimental reach because they consist of probabilistic components.
-The completion time of a such a scheme is not a single number but instead a random variable, which for many schemes has a complex structure due to the feedback loops and restarts.
+The time such a scheme takes to deliver the entanglement, the completion time, is not a single number but instead a random variable.
+For many schemes, the completion time is complex to express due to feedback loops and restarts.
 Although numerically, progress has recently been made in determining the completion time for increasingly larger networks \cite{vanmeter2007system, shchukin2017waitingPRA, brand2020efficient, li2020efficient, kuzmin2019scalable, caleffi2017optimal}, numerical approaches provide only limited intuition and moreover are demanding in computation time when performing large-scale optimization over many network designs and hardware parameters.
 For this reason, analytical results are more convenient.